Abraham G. Mills

-Abraham Gilbert Mills (March 12, 1844 – August 26, 1929) was the fourth president of the National League of Professional Base Ball Clubs (1883–1884), and is best known for heading the "Mills Commission" which controversially credited Civil War general Abner Doubleday with the invention of baseball.
+Abraham Gilbert Mills (March 12, 1844 – August 26, 1929) was an American baseball executive.
+He was the fourth president of the National League of Professional Base Ball Clubs (1883–1884), and is best known for heading the "Mills Commission" which controversially credited Civil War general Abner Doubleday with the invention of baseball.

 Early life

-Mills was born in New York City and lived there until September 1862, when he enlisted in the United States Army.
+Mills was born on March 12, 1844, in New York City, and lived there until September 1862, when he enlisted in the United States Army.
 He served briefly as a Private in the 5th New York Volunteer Infantry before mustering as a Sergeant in the 165th New York Infantry Regiment, considered a sister-regiment to the 5th New York Infantry.
 While in the service, Mills continued to play baseball and later recalled that he would always pack his bat and ball along with his field equipment.
 He participated in a well-attended Christmas Day baseball game at Hilton Head Island, South Carolina in 1862 between the 165th New York Volunteer Infantry and nine other soldiers from other Union Army regiments.
 A reported 40,000 soldiers were in attendance.
 In 1864, Mills was promoted 2nd Lieutenant, before being honorably discharged at Charleston, South Carolina on September 1 1865.
 After the Civil War, Mills became a veteran companion of the Military Order of the Loyal Legion of the United States as Companion No. 07469; and a member of the Grand Army of the Republic.
 He wears medals of both organizations in the photograph shown here.

 After the war, Mills enrolled in Columbian Law School (now George Washington University) in Washington, D.C. to study law.
 While in Washington, Mills presided over the Olympic Base Ball Club for which he was also an occasional player.
 During his tenure, Mills tried unsuccessfully to recruit a young pitcher, Albert Spalding, whose career he would later come to influence.
 In 1872 Mills married Mary Chester Steele, and the couple had three daughters.
 After being admitted to the bar in 1876, he relocated his family to Chicago, Illinois where his career took an unexpected turn.